pulasthieka/pulasthieka/_pages/about.md

 Designed the sales pitch and created tutorial videos for the main product Forestpin Analytics.
 Learned the fundamentals of data analytics and excel programming for data analysis and fraud detection

+## Education

+#### University of Moratuwa `October 2016 – December 2021`

+- BSc. of Engineering Honours - Biomedical Engineering (First Class)
+- Department of Electronics and Telecommunication

+#### Chartered Institute of Management Accountants (CIMA)  `November 2015 – August 2017`

+- CIMA Passed Finalist

+#### Vidura College – Colombo  `2001-2015`

+- G.C.E Advanced Level (2015)  Physical Science Stream.
+Country Rank – 17  (Z-Score - 2.8676)
+- G.C.E Ordinary Level (2012)  - 8A and 1B

+## Research Experience

+#### Undergraduate Research Project - University of Moratuwa (Sri Lanka)  `Feb 2020 - July 2021`

+**Thesis Title**: Reconfigurable multimodal bio signal acquisition system for measuring endothelial function <i class="fa-solid fa-arrow-up-right-from-square"></i>
+**Supervisor**: Dr. Anjula De Silva

+The study focused on the use of bioimpedance to diagnose endothelial dysfunction.
+We created a novel device to record 4 biosignals, blood pressure, temperature, bioimpedance and PPG signals from a patient’s arm in order to compare the significance of bioimpedance compared to existing methods.
+A clinical study was carried out using the device and we were able to identify a significant difference between Type II Diabetes patients and healthy patients.
+Technologies used: ESP32, C++, Altium, Python, MATLAB

+#### Industrial Research Intern CSIRO - Data61 (Brisbane, Australia) `July 2019 – December 2019`

+**Research Project**  - 3D SLAM (Spatial Localization And Mapping)  for robotics and situational awareness.
+**Supervisors**: Michael Thoreau, Nick Panitz

+This research focused on increasing worker safety on factory floors by providing situational awareness to robots and autonomous vehicles using security camera footage.
+A real-time 3D reconstruction of the factory was created from the video feed.
+I created an application for viewing and exploring the virtual environment.
+This was used by other researchers to evaluate the effectiveness of various computer vision algorithms and to demonstrate the research to clients for commercialization.
+I also worked on segmenting and classifying  objects in 3D space using machine learning models.
+Technologies used: Python, JavaScript

 ## Notable Awards
 - 1st Runner-Up – Technology Infusion Grand Challenge  – Latrobe University (2020/21)